MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [ ] B. Randomly split the data into columns for training and columns for evaluation. `This is incorrect because splitting data by columns would separate features from labels, making it impossible to train the model effectively.`
 - [x] D. Randomly split the data into rows for training and rows for evaluation. `This is the correct answer.
 Randomly splitting the data into rows ensures that both the training and evaluation sets are representative of the overall dataset, leading to more reliable model performance.`

-## Q: Identifying Features and Labels in a Dataset
+## Q25: Identifying Features and Labels in a Dataset

 You have the following dataset.